executed a PPP for the $511 million North Bay Regional Health Centre with a group led by

 Our team also advised on the value for money ("VfM") analysis, prepared the Reference Bid, participated in RFQ and RFP bid evaluation and advised on the commercial structure of the concession.

 The deal closed in February 2007 and the hospital is now under construction.
 PwC assisted with transaction definition, confirmation and articulation of detailed transaction scope, as well as allocation of risk and responsibility between the hospital and the consortium partner.
 The procurement process was highly competitive and allowed IO and the hospital to take full advantage of the benefits of the AFP model.
 The work done by PwC became part of Infrastructure Ontario's agreements template and standard process, setting the stage for future projects.

-Shamshad Madhok (CA), managing director for the Infrastructure and Project Finance group in Ontario, was the project lead.
+Shamshad Madhok (CA, CFA), associate partner for the Infrastructure and Project Finance group in Ontario, was the project lead.
 Sham has more than 10 years of global experience in project finance and has advised on 18 transactions with a combined capital value of $3 billion.
 Sham led on all aspects of the transaction from inception through to financial close.